toddhorner/AFT/states/TN.md

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.

+**YES**

 1. The Growth Management Act encourages coordinating to committees to seek technical service from:
     - Department of Economic and Community Development,
     - the county technical assistance service,
     - and the municipal technical advisory service

     The Dept. of Economic and Community Development, however, does not appear to offer land use-related services.
 The municipal technical advisory service has published technical guides on developing growth plans.
 It also conducts workshops on a host of municipal government matters, including land use (no trainings are scheduled regarding comprehensive or growth plans).
 Also, the Municipal Technical Advisory Service is housed within the University of Tennessee Institute for Public Service, which functions as the state's extension service.
 The County Technical Assistance Service is also housed within the Institute for Public Service.

+2. The Tennessee Advisory Commission on Intergovernmental Relations has published guides regarding land use in the state.

 #### State tracking of local plans